ruslan-sokolov/TankGameFromScratch/README.md

-# RIGHT NOW THIS WORKS ONLY IN MY PC, WILL FIX THIS SOON

 # About project
-This is my attempt to create simple 2D game engine and game builded upon it (Battle City 1985 mini clone) Right now it provides enough(or almost enough :) ) functionality to make simple 2D games with fixed camera view
+This is my attempt to create a simple 2D game engine and game built upon it (Battle City 1985 mini clone) Right now it provides enough(or almost enough :) ) functionality to make simple 2D games with fixed camera view